Account Settings > Administration > Sub-Accounts

-- Sub-Accounts are useful if you manage Event(s) for other client organizations or divisions of your company, and you would like to keep their Event(s) and Registration data separate from that of other Accounts.
+[Optional] You can create Sub-Accounts within (under) your Account, or within any other Sub-Accounts within your Account.
+This approach is useful if you manage Event(s) for other client organizations or divisions of your company.
+This approach keeps Events and Registration data separate from Events and Registration data in other Accounts.

 - Each Account or Sub-Account contains its own database.